-- i.
-Law enforcement encounters shall include, but are not limited to the following: - 1.
-Routine calls for service: - 2.
-Enforcement encounters where there is at least reasonable suspicion the person involved has committed, is committing, or is about to commit a criminal violation consistent with applicable search-and-seizure law: - 3.
-Any time an officer engages squad car lights or sirens; - 4.
-All incidents involving the use of force; - 5.
-When serving a search warrant; - 6.
-All investigatory stops; - 7.
-All traffic stops; - 8.
-When responding to crimes in progress and priority assignments; - 9.
-When initiating any vehicular or foot pursuit; - 10.
-When conducting any vehicle or pedestrian investigation or search; - 11.
-When initiating any arrest or any in-person citation; - 12.
-When handling a disturbance or crisis-related incident; - 13.
-When handling a imminently violent protest or demonstration, but only if there is a reasonable suspicion that criminal activity is taking place; - 14.
-When confronted by any individual who is demonstrating behaviors or language consistent with becoming hostile; - 15.
-When conducting any investigatory interviews of witnesses or suspects, regardless of location, including telephonic interviews; - 16.
-Situations where recording might enhance the probability of evidence-based prosecutions; and - 17.
+- iii.
+Enforcement encounters where there is at least reasonable suspicion the person involved has committed, is committing, or is about to commit a criminal violation consistent with applicable search-and-seizure law; - iv.
+Any time an officer engages squad car lights or sirens; - v.
+All incidents involving the use of force; - vi.
+When serving a search warrant; - vii.
+All investigatory stops; - viii.
+All traffic stops; - ix.
+When responding to crimes in progress and priority assignments; - x.
+When initiating any vehicular or foot pursuit; - xi.
+When conducting any vehicle or pedestrian investigation or search; - xii.
+When initiating a sight arrest or citation; - xiii.
+When handling a disturbance or crisis-related incident; - xiv.
+When handling a dangerous and violent protest or demonstration; - xv.
+When confronted by any individual who is, or may become, hostile; - xvi.
+Situations where recording might enhance the probability of evidence-based prosecutions; and - xvii.
 Situations where the officer, through training and experience, believes recording would serve a proper police purpose (e.g., recording the processing of an uncooperative arrestee). - g.
 If multiple officers are involved in any event for which this policy requires activation of the body-worn camera system, all such officers are required to activate their body-worn cameras so that the incident is recorded from as many perspectives as possible. - h.
 The body-worn camera system shall employ buffering technology in all instances in which the recording captures a minimum of 30 seconds of activity prior to the engagement of the recording system. - i.
 Body-worn cameras shall not be used covertly.
 Officers wearing a body-worn camera must notify any persons being recorded, as soon as practicable, that they are being recorded by a body-worn camera. - j.
 Officers shall not disengage the body-worn camera or otherwise pause or interrupt the recording until the entire incident that requires recording has concluded and the officer has left the scene.
-In the event of arrest, the incident is concluded only

-- when the arrestee is transported to the station, or the recording officer leaves the scene and the presence of the arrestee. - k.
-Officers must verbally state the justification for any disengagement of their body-worn camera before disengaging the body-worn camera.
-Additionally, if an incident report is completed, the officer must thoroughly document the justification for disengaging the body-worn camera in the narrative portion of the report. - 1.
+In the event of arrest, the incident is concluded only when the arrestee is transported to the station, or the recording officer leaves the scene and the presence of the arrestee. - k.
+Officers must verbally state the justification for any disengagement of their bodyworn camera before disengaging the body-worn camera.
+Additionally, if an incident report is completed, the officer must document the justification for disengaging the body-worn camera in the narrative portion of the report. - 1.
 In the event an officer fails to record an incident as required by this policy, failure to activate and the reason for such failure to activate must be properly documented in the officer's activity log and immediately reported to the desk officer.
 Failure to activate the body-worn camera must also appear in the narrative portion of the officer's incident report. - m.
-If for any reason a recording is interrupted, the officer must document the reason for, or factors contributing to, the interruption with the shift supervisor and in the narrative portion of any incident report, as well as on the recording itself, if possible. - n.
-Appropriate disciplinary action shall be taken against any officer who is found to have intentionally and without reasonable justification failed to adhere to the recording or retention requirements contained in this policy, or to have intentionally interfered with a body-worn camera's ability to accurately capture footage.
-Since such infractions implicate integrity and compromise the validity of video evidence, they shall generally be deemed a violation of integrity.
-Notice of any violations of this policy and any documentation related to it shall be provided to the Office of the Independent Monitor and Police Civilian Oversight Board.
+If for any reason a recording is interrupted, the officer must document the reason for, or factors contributing to, the interruption with the shift supervisor and in the

+- narrative portion of any incident report, as well as on the recording itself, if possible. - n.
+Appropriate disciplinary action shall be taken against any officer who is found to have intentionally or without reasonable justification failed to adhere to the recording or retention requirements contained in this policy, or to have intentionally interfered with a body-worn camera's ability to accurately capture footage.